 Contrast with Black-and-White Morality.
-Compare Both Sides Have a Point, Black and Gray Morality, White and Grey Morality, Evil vs. Evil, Morality Kitchen Sink, Order Versus Chaos, The Horseshoe Effect and A Lighter Shade of Grey.
+Compare Both Sides Have a Point, Black and Gray Morality, White and Grey Morality, Evil vs. Evil, Good vs. Good, Morality Kitchen Sink, Order Versus Chaos, The Horseshoe Effect and A Lighter Shade of Grey.
 Feuding Families and Cycle of Revenge stories tend to fall under this, as do many depictions of historical wars.
 A Mob War may be this, or may fall under Black and Gray Morality.
 See Grey And Gray Insanity, when this type of thinking is a sign of a character's mental instability.
 See also Morality Tropes and Philosophy Tropes.

 Any betrayals within a Grey and Gray Morality Universe will, by their very nature, be Hazy Feel Turns.

 - Films Live-Action

 - Web Original

 - Western Animation